RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 all possible redundant baselines will be returned, not just the ones with data on the object.
 In this case, the baselines are defined in the u>0 convention, so some of the baselines may be conjugated relative to the baselines with data on the object.
-If the ``conjugate_bls`` keyword is set, it will also update baseline conjugation on the object so that the baselines in the returned groups correspond with the baselines listed on the object (except for antenna pairs with no associated data).
+If the ``conjugate_bls`` keyword is set, it will also update the baseline conjugation on the object so that the baselines in the returned groups correspond with the baselines listed on the object (except for antenna pairs with no associated data).